publiccodenet/publiccode.net/careers/content-editor.md

 As a Communications editor, you work together with the community to highlight our impact and enable others to participate.
 This means you will:

 * plan and create informational content, blogposts, social media posts, creative campaigns, presentations, and possibly print and film
-* help colleagues and community members share accomplishments and learnings from their work (including interviewing, editorial direction, narrative construction, encouragement)
+* help colleagues and community members share accomplishments and learnings from their work (including interviewing, editorial direction, narrative construction, and encouragement)
 * work with people across the organization and our broader member and codebase community, as well as external designers, animators and other creatives
 * strategically use a wide range of platforms and channels to share our work (potentially including podcasts, videos, and social media)
 * find opportunities in others' events, podcasts or other activities for our colleagues to contribute